Susan R. Katz

 Biography

-Susan Roberta Katz is Professor Emeritus of International and Multicultural Education at the University of San Francisco, where in 2008 she co-founded the first graduate program in Human Rights Education in the U.S. She has received two Fulbright fellowships: 2003 at the University of Pécs, Hungary, and 2010 at the bilingual intercultural teacher training institute of the Shuar indigenous nationality in Ecuador.
-Dr. Katz’s writings on the education of youth from diverse marginalized communities have appeared in Teachers College Record, Urban Education, Intercultural Education, and Social Justice.
+Susan Roberta Katz officially retired from teaching at USF in 2022 after 25+ years, but still stays actively involved by supporting students in their academic writing.
+In 2008, she co-founded the first graduate program in Human Rights Education in the U.S. and in 2014 received the USF Sarlo Prize for exemplary teaching.
+She has received two Fulbright fellowships: 2003 in Hungary at the University of Pécs and 2010 in Ecuador where she researched bilingual/intercultural education of the Shuar indigenous nationality in the Amazon.
+Dr. Katz has written articles on the language, literacy, and sociocultural dimensions of the education of youth from marginalized communities, which have been published in such journals as Teachers College Record, Urban Education, Intercultural Education, and Social Justice.
 Her co-edited book, Bringing Human Rights Education to U.S. Classrooms: Exemplary Models from Elementary Grades through University, was published by Palgrave McMillan in Spring 2015.

 Expertise